pivotal-cf/docs-on-demand-service-broker/operating.html.md

 ### Logs

 The on-demand service broker writes logs to a log file, and to syslog.
 The log file is located at `/var/vcap/sys/log/broker/broker.log`.
 In syslog, logging is written with the tag `on-demand-service-broker`, under the facility `user`, with priority `info`.

+If you want to forward syslog to a syslog aggregator, we recommend co-locating [syslog release](https://github.com/cloudfoundry/syslog-release) with the broker.

 <a id="identifying-deployments"></a>
 ### Identifying deployments in BOSH